8x Maastricht squares with terraces

 Café Brasserie Capital

-Cosy eating and drinking place in the heart of Maastricht, located on the Markt.
-With the city's largest and sunniest terrace, an ideal place for breakfast, lunch, dinner or drinks.
-More information about Café Brasserie Capital
+Cosy places to eat and drink in the heart of Maastricht, located on the Market Square.
+With the largest and sunniest terrace in the city, it is an ideal place for breakfast, lunch, dinner or a drink.
+More info on Café Brasserie Capital

 Onze Lieve Vrouwe square